LSEG-API-Samples/Article.RDPLibrary.Python.Xlwings/README.md

 ### Disclaimer

-As these articles are based on alpha versions 1.0.0.a5 and 1.0.0.a7 of the Python library, the method signatures, data formats etc are subject to change.
+As these articles are based on alpha versions 1.0.0.a5 and 1.0.0.a7 of the Python library, the method signatures, data formats, etc are subject to change.

 ## <a id="prerequisite"></a>Prerequisite
 This demo project requires the following dependencies software.